-For the new Cernavoda Spent Fuel Dry Storage Facility, a set of technical limits and conditions were proposed in the Preliminary Safety Analysis Report, and were finalized in the Final Safety Analysis Report and approved by CNCAN by issuing the operating authorization for the first module in the year 2003, the second module in 2006 and third in 2008 and the fourth module in 2010.
-These limits and conditions are replacing, as an exception, the reference document "Operating Polices and Principles" that is used for all the rest of CNE Cernavoda.
+For the new Cernavoda Spent Fuel Dry Storage Facility, a set of technical limits and conditions were proposed in the Preliminary Safety Analysis Report, and were finalized in the Final Safety Analysis Report and approved by CNCAN by issuing the operating licence for the first module in the year 2003, the second module in 2006 and third module in 2008, the fourth module in 2010, the fifth module in 2012 and the sixth module in 2014.
+These limits and conditions are equivalent with the reference document "Operating Polices and Principles" that is used for CNE Cernavoda units.

-For TRIGA reactor and LEPI Pitesti facilities as well as for the spent fuel storage of the under decommissioning VVR-S reactor, technical (operational) limits and conditions are established, based on assessments, tests and operational experience.
+For TRIGA reactor and LEPI Pitesti facilities, technical (operational) limits and conditions are established, based on assessments, tests and operational experience.
 These technical limits and conditions are revised as necessary.